 She married young, at nineteen years of age to my father, Richard, a man six years her senior.
 A good man, a loving man, someone who stood by her through good times and bad.
-Though nervous issues would plague my mother for many years, she now had stability and tenderness.
+Though nervous issues plagued my mother for many years, she found stability and tenderness.
 She fought her way through these times, these confusing times when the mind would play tricks on her, threatening to tear her apart.
 And she would come out on the other side stronger and better for it, with a heart so filled with compassion for others, that many lives would be touched by her.

 Mom ran several antique businesses through the years, enjoying the challenges they brought.
 But her biggest accomplishment to many of us was owning a small mom and pop store in our little town of Ambridge, Pa.
 The Eighth Street Dairy was a quick stop for kids after their long school days.
-A place to play a video game in the early 80's, and purchase bags full of penny candy: swedish fish, gummy bears, gum balls.
+A place to play a video game in the early 80's, and purchase bags full of penny candy, Swedish fish, gummy bears, gum balls.
 Nothing was more important to her, however, than her daily talks with the people and kids that walked through her door.

 Some folks came daily for a newspaper and cup of coffee.
 They'd share stories with Mom of their lives and problems.
-Like a therapist, Mom would listen and occasionally give advice.
+Like a therapist, my mother would listen and occasionally give advice.
 And as for the children who came through the door after school hours, Mom would have a listening ear and

 Years later, many of the young people, now grown, would approach Mom if they'd see her somewhere.
 They'd tell her just how much she meant to them in those earlier years, the time she spent talking with them.
 A few have told how their lives have changed from knowing her.
 One man said, "If it wasn't for you, I don't know where I'd be.
 Every time I thought about getting into trouble, I'd think of you, and just stop what I was doing."